Telichkin/remold/README.md

 ## Getting started

-Imagine that we use [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) and one of the part of our application is the simple counter shown below:
+Imagine that we use [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) and one of the parts of our application is the simple counter shown below:

 ```js
 // Counter.js